Jiaorong0/ChocolateQuery-The-Natural-Language-Database-Assistant/README.md

 ## How it works

-### Query Initiation
-Users initiate the process by posing a query related to the database in natural language.
+1. Query Initiation: Users initiate the process by posing a query related to the database in natural language.
-### Vector Embedding Retrieval
-Employing vector embeddings, the system identifies closely related instances, which then inform the language learning model (LLM) through a few-shot prompting approach.
+2. Vector Embedding Retrieval: Employing vector embeddings, the system identifies closely related instances, which then inform the language learning model (LLM) through a few-shot prompting approach.
-### Database Schema Interpretation
-The system extracts the schema details of the database, providing the LLM with the necessary context for query generation.
+3. Database Schema Interpretation: The system extracts the schema details of the database, providing the LLM with the necessary context for query generation.
-### SQL Query Synthesis
-Armed with context and examples, the LLM crafts an SQL query that corresponds to the user's initial inquiry.
+4. SQL Query Synthesis: Armed with context and examples, the LLM crafts an SQL query that corresponds to the user's initial inquiry.
-### Query Execution & Response Delivery
-This query is executed against the database, and the retrieved data is processed, formatted, and presented back to the user as a coherent answer.
+5. Query Execution & Response Delivery: This query is executed against the database, and the retrieved data is processed, formatted, and presented back to the user as a coherent answer.